W-Tran/london-bike-share/README.md

 # Forecasting London Bike Shares

-This notebook presents a time series analysis of [hourly and daily cycle shares in London](https://www.kaggle.com/hmavrodiev/london-bike-sharing-dataset) from 1/1/2015 to 1/1/2017 and examines how weather conditions influence the number of cycle shares on a daily basis.
+This notebook presents a time series analysis of [hourly and daily cycle shares in London](https://www.kaggle.com/hmavrodiev/london-bike-sharing-dataset) from 1/1/2015 to 1/1/2017 and examines how weather conditions influence the number of cycle shares on a daily and hourly basis.
 The analysis performed was adapted from and influenced by a similar analysis on [cycling counts in Auckland, New Zealand](https://cdn.rawgit.com/nicolasfauchereau/Auckland_Cycling/master/notebooks/Auckland_cycling_and_weather.html) with a few distinct differences:

 - The parameters of the forecasting model were tuned to fit the London count data
 - Hourly forecasts were produced on top of daily forecasts